SteelCompendium/data-gen/Draw Steel Rules.md

 - **Light:** Your skin sheds light for 10 squares.
 You can turn this on and off as a maneuver.

 - **Voice:** As a maneuver, you can communicate telepathically with another willing creature you have met before whose name you name, who can speak and understand a language you know, and is within 1 mile of you.
 You and the creature can respond to one another as if having a normal conversation.
 You can change the person you communicate with by changing the rune.

-[^1]: This is what happens when you let a dwarven troubadour write the dwarf entry.

 ## ELF, WODE